 Typically, a counselling session takes place every week at the same time in the same place for a number of weeks.

-The Create group is for young people with learning disabilities.
+The Create group is for young people with learning difficulties.
 Young people decide a programme of activities together and the friendly workers help get everything organised and make sure everyone has fun.
-Activities have included making delicious food and drink, playing games, arts & crafts and internet safety.
+Activities have included sensory science, arts & crafts and forest school.

 A mentor is a trusted adult that a young person gets to know over a long time - perhaps as long as a year - helping young people to understand and learn from the challenges they face, try new things and make the changes in their life that they want to make.